 AMES, Iowa – Dec.
-9, 2014 – Today, the Iowa Transportation Commission (Commission) approved more than $2.7 million in grants for four intercity transit providers for the calendar year 2015 Intercity Bus Grant Program.
-The Commission approved the funds for 10 projects submitted by the following four entities.
+13, 2016 – Today, the Iowa Transportation Commission (Commission) approved more than $1.8 million in grants for four intercity transportation providers for the calendar year 2017 Intercity Bus Program.
+The Commission approved the funds for seven projects submitted by the following four entities.

 With the current trend in intercity bus transportation moving away from rural connectivity into more urban-to-urban service, these funds play a vital role in keeping rural Iowa connected to other areas within the state of Iowa, the Midwest, and the nation.
 This funding comes from the Federal Transit Administration’s 5311(f) program intended to support intercity bus providers that serve communities with less than 20,000 residents.